An almost binomial Markov chain

 Great, these terms are always non-negative!
 Let’s do a quick check: for \(w=0\) the covariance terms vanish, resulting in \(\mathbb V[N_n]=np(1-p) + 0\) and for \(w=1\) we have \(\mathbb V[N_n] = np(1-p) + n(n-1)p(1-p)=n^2p(1-p)\).

-Let’s numerically check whether this formula seems right:
+Let’s numerically check whether this formula seems correct:

 Code